meiguan/nyc2018marathonfinishers/README.md

 ## Analysis:
 For the analysis portion, I will likely have to do some statistical tests like Chi-Square on the rates/ proportions.
 I would like to do some modeling to predict if men or women are more likely to qualify for the Boston Marathon in 2020.
+If gender is a significant predictor/ the feature importance.
+Non binary genders are not included.

 ## References:
 Santos-Lozano, Alejandro & Collado, Pilar & Foster, Carl & Lucia, Alejandro & Garatachea, Nuria.
 (2014).
 Influence of Sex and Level on Marathon Pacing Strategy.
 Insights from the New York City Race.
 International Journal of Sports Medicine.
 35. 10.1055/s-0034-1367048. (accessed: https://www.researchgate.net/publication/260226395_Influence_of_Sex_and_Level_on_Marathon_Pacing_Strategy_Insights_from_the_New_York_City_Race on Nov 21, 2018)